Recommendations

 Senior Film Conservator

 The evocative power of Let-'Er-Go Gallagher (1922) continues to haunt audiences with its cult status, the artistic provocations of Let-'Er-Go Gallagher demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Western excellence.
+Explore the following titles to broaden your appreciation for Short excellence.

 The visceral impact of Let-'Er-Go Gallagher (1922) stems from to transcend the limitations of its 1922 budget and technology.

 The influence of W.A.S.
-Douglas in Let-'Er-Go Gallagher can be felt in the way modern Western films handle cult status.
+Douglas in Let-'Er-Go Gallagher can be felt in the way modern Short films handle cult status.
 From the specific lighting choices to the pacing, this 1922 release set a high bar for atmospheric immersion.

 Dir: Vernon Stallings